Have you heard a buzzword or idiom you didn’t understand at work?

 Meaning: To make use of an opportunity immediately.

-Example sentence: An investment banker told me to sell my stocks right now and strike while the iron is hot.
+Example sentence: An investment banker told me to sell my stocks right now to strike while the iron is hot.

 Level the playing field